Aero-ComSci/Bell-Ringer----220/README.md

 Just rearranged under the binary sun

 [Chorus]
-Binary love flip the bits and go
+Binary love, flip the bits and go
 Negative feelings simply overflow
 From zero down to thirty-two
-In the end it’s all just ones and zeros
+In the end, it’s all just ones and zeros

 [Verse 3]
 If you see a leading one